-The Board may vote to suspend the enforcement of the expulsion order pursuant to the requirements of law and the accompanying Comprehensive School Safety Plan 11 of 58 3/27/23
+The Board may vote to suspend the enforcement of the expulsion order pursuant to the requirements of law and the accompanying administrative regulation.
+(Education Code 48917)

 No student shall be expelled for disruption or willful defiance.
 (Education Code 48900)

 No child enrolled in a preschool program shall be expelled except under limited circumstances as specified in AR 5148.3 - Preschool/Early Childhood Education.